 Tamryn is a poet and Director of The Red Room Company.
 She has a PhD in Literature from the University of New South Wales where she has also taught Creative Writing.
 She has exhibited poetic projects in Sydney, Melbourne, Switzerland and Mexico.
 Her collection phosphene is published by the Rabbit Poet Series.
 Other poems and essays have appeared in Five Bells, Nth Degree, Cordite, The Drunken Boat, ImageText and Image [&] Narrative.

 Sally Marwood has a wide range of experience embracing external relations, client and stakeholder relations, development and sponsorship, marketing, corporate communications and art and design projects.
 Her work has taken her to London as Head of Marketing, Media and Sponsorship for the Design Council, and more recently as Head of External Relations and Lecturer at UNSW Art & Design.
 Sally also is Artistic Adviser on the Arts on Prescription pilot project in conjunction with Hammondcare and UNSW Medicine.

 Producer - Poetic Learning

-Kristy Wan is the Content Manager, resident tea-lover and oxford comma enthusiast at The Red Room Company.
-Her previous roles have included administration, marketing/communications, and dragon taming and generally accepts that no one is quite sure what she does.
-She is currently finishing her degree in Communications, majoring in Writing & Cultural Studies.
+Kristy is the Content Manager, resident tea-lover and oxford comma enthusiast at The Red Room Company.
+Her previous roles have included administration, marketing/communications, and generally accepts that no one is quite sure what she does.
+She has a BA in Communications, majoring in Writing & Cultural Studies.
 Kristy is a fire twirler that dabbles in photography, poetry, and short stories.